 If you or a loved one have been exposed to toxic and hazardous chemicals and have experienced any of these symptoms or illnesses, you could be eligible to file a claim.
 Schedule a free consultation or phone a member of the Wilentz team today.

-Our practice dates back to 1977, when we were among the first law firms to file asbestos personal injury cases, and when we acted as co-counsel to the State of New Jersey in bringing the first personal injury case against Big Tobacco, which resulted in the landmark settlement of $7.6 billion for New Jersey’s citizens.
+Our practice dates back to 1977, when Wilentz, Goldman & Spitzer, P.A. was among the first law firms to file asbestos personal injury cases and when we served as co-counsel to the State of New Jersey in bringing the first personal injury case against Big Tobacco, which resulted in the landmark settlement of $7.6 billion for New Jersey’s citizens.

 The firm recovered $110 million from asbestos manufacturers on behalf of workers injured by asbestos at power plants in New York State in the first New York Powerhouse Consolidation.